18kimn/revisiting-dubois/content/raw-texts/paper.md

 These extensions take a pragmatic position on the grammar of graphics.
 The grammar itself has done much work on its own to bring a coherent logic of data visualization to R, but it just as much deserves to be critiqued and extended as it does to be praised.
-The inventors of the original grammar of graphics contributed one monumental perspective, but we need additional perspectives.
+With `ggplot2` and the world of data visualization at large, relying on a few monumental perspectives have meant neglecting others.

 ### Du Bois

-Enter W.E.B.
-Du Bois.
+It is with this mindset that I turn to W.E.B.
+Du Bois, whose graphics I believe contributes many different perspectives on expressive display of information.
 The majority of Du Bois' work would come during the aforementioned "modern dark ages" of data visualization, during which some scholars consider few innovations to have been made.
 But as I will argue in this section, Du Bois's perspectives and practice of data visualization greatly preceded his time, and offers much to the data visualization world even today.